 About this Green Schools Organization and Schools Today…

-Green Schools’ innovative programming will reduce greenhouse gas emissions, improve water quality, expand alternative transportation, and help our kids become the next generation of environmental leaders” US Senator, John Kerry
+Green Schools’ innovative programming will reduce greenhouse gas emissions, improve water quality, expand alternative transportation, and help our kids become the next generation of environmental leaders” US Secretary of State, John Kerry

 “Schools are not only reducing their energy use, they are providing effective environmental education that engages students, and prepares them to compete in a technology driven economy.”
 MA Elementary and Secondary Education Commissioner Mitchell Chester